jeffdgr8/kotbase/examples/getting-started/README.md

 This `getting-started` version demonstrates using shared Kotlin code using Kotbase together with native app UIs.

+The Kotbase database examples are in the `shared` module, which is shared between each of the platform apps.

 * The Android app uses XML views.
 * The iOS app uses SwiftUI.
 * The JVM desktop app uses Compose UI.